etn-ccis/blui-colors/README.md

 ## Publishing

-To publish any of these packages to npm, you must be authenticated to npm in your terminal as brightlayer-ui.
+To publish any of these packages to npm, you must be authenticated to npm in your terminal as brightlayerui.
 Type the following to see if you are authenticated:

 ```
 npm whoami